ShadyHippo/my_scripts/README.md

 # my_scripts
 Where I'll dump all my bash scripts

+Feel free to use, modify, take, add to, PR or whatever to this repo.
+This is primarily for personal use but it is public if anyone finds anything useful in here.

 ### flash-test
 *Must have F3 installed*
+For Debian based distros that's as simple as:
 ```bash
 sudo apt install f3
 ```
+for anyone else you're on your own :)
 - must be run as root
 - will run lsblk then ask you for the disk and the mountpoint